Art Arfons

 Arthur Eugene Arfons (February 3, 1926 – December 3, 2007) was the world land speed record holder three times from 1964 to 1965 with his Green Monster series of jet-powered cars, after a series of Green Monster piston-engine and jet-engined dragsters.
 He subsequently went on to field a succession of Green Monster turbine-engined pulling tractors, before returning to land speed record racing.
 He was announced as a 2008 inductee in the International Motorsports Hall of Fame three days after his death.

 Family

 Art Arfons' father, Tom, was born in Greece and came to the United States at age 14.
 He settled in Akron, Ohio, where Art was born.
 Tom died in 1950, at age 52.
-His mother, Bessie, was claimed to be half Cherokee, and died in 1983 at age 84.
+His mother, Bessie, who was of Cherokee descent, died in 1983 at age 84.
 Arfons had two half brothers by his mother — Walt Arfons, ten years older, who was to become his partner and later competitor in motor sports, and Dale, eight years older, as well as one sister "Lou", eighteen months older.